bmershon/d3-equidecompose/README.md

 2. Decompose the subject triangle into a square.
 3. Overlay the common squares and [intersect all of the polygons](http://bl.ocks.org/bmershon/73a90dd4229f8941b7f79df8b2c8505d).

-**N.B.**The decomposition works correctly using Sutherland-Hodgman clipping to instersect to common squares.
-There is a bug preventing the correct animation of triangle to triangle decomposition.

 *Click images for interactive examples.*

 [<img alt="triangle-to-triangle" src="https://cloud.githubusercontent.com/assets/3190945/14940273/c5f8d960-0f3d-11e6-8988-ffad88c74f6d.png" width="33%">](http://bl.ocks.org/bmershon/1bc8659b52b35b8a320f3fefb7275ef5)